 Is Debt Consolidation a Good Idea?

-Debt consolidation requires organization, patience, time and money.
+Debt consolidation requires organization and self-discipline.
 Organization means taking the time to itemize all bills – credit card, medical, utility, and other unsecured debts, and to total all necessary expenses – rent, groceries, transportation, etc. before determining the amount remaining that can be allocated toward a single monthly payment on a debt consolidation loan.
-In a DCL scenario, the debtor borrows sufficient funds to pay off a variety of unsecured debts (credit cards, medical bills, some student loans), thereby simplifying multiple monthly payments into one single monthly payment.
+In a DCL scenario, a debtor borrows sufficient funds to pay off a variety of unsecured debts (credit cards, medical bills, some types of student loans), thereby simplifying multiple monthly payments into one single monthly payment while saving on interest expense.
+After analyzing the terms of a DCL and clearly determining that the new interest rate and duration of it reduce overall interest expense when compared to the blended interest rate on the pre-existing pile of debt, it becomes crucial to ask whether you possess the self-discipline to reverse the poor spending habits that led to accumulating debt in the first place.
+If so, then debt consolidation can be a good idea for you.

 To learn more about debt consolidation or to schedule a free consultation, please contact us online or call us today at 888-574-5454.